microsoft/testfx/docs/testingplatform/pillars.md

 * Eliminating dynamic code simplifies the logic behind feature development.
 The code you see is exactly what will be executed at runtime.
 * Eliminating dependencies and dynamic code guarantees compatibility with upcoming runtime features.
 * Eliminating dependencies means we can run everywhere.
 * Operating a self-contained testing platform without dependencies ensures that there's always a mechanism to execute user tests.
-This is because `Microsoft.Testing.Platform.dll` is viewed as a fundamental part of the runtime itself.
+This is because `Microsoft.Testing.Platform.dll` is viewed as a fundamental part of the runtime itself, ideally `System.Testing.Platform`.